OpenPrinting/pappl-retrofit/README.md

-- Drivers can be assigned to the discovered printers automatically or manually by selecting the driver (a PPD file) from the menu on the "Add Printer" web interface page.The implementor of the Printer Application can use their own auto-assignment function.
+- Drivers can be assigned to the discovered printers automatically or manually by selecting the driver (a PPD file) from the menu on the "Add Printer" web interface page.
+The implementor of the Printer Application can use their own auto-assignment function.
 The library contains some functions for common operations, like finding the best PPD for a printer or checking which PDLs (Page Description